samsungsamiio/samsungsami.io/source/sami/sami-changelog.md

 Here we'll be posting regular updates about SAMI and updates to the documentation.

+### April 18, 2015

+Some things for you to play with!
+A [JavaScript/Node.js demo](/sami/samples/) that shows user devices and device data, and our new [Python 3 SDK](/sami/native-SDKs/).

+### April 17, 2015

+Token refresh flow is now described in [Authentication](/sami/sami-documentation/authentication.html#refresh-a-token).

 ### April 1, 2015

 We just documented [secure device registration](/sami/sami-documentation/secure-your-devices.html) for creating secure device types and registering devices with SAMI for secure communication.
 (No joke!)